-Although there are potentially hundreds of reasons why your Fort Lauderdale home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
-Knowing what they are may clarify what a technician means when they discuss the choices for fixing the problem.
-Here are the 5 most common problems that may result in a system’s failure.
+While there may be endless reasons why your Fort Lauderdale home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are fairly common.
+Identifying them may clarify what a technician is referring to when they discuss the choices for correcting the problem.
+Here are the top five problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Wrong AC wiring

-Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant usually will imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that means there is a leak.
-All refrigerant leaks should be detected and repaired.
-To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air inside your air conditioning system. depleting levels of refrigerant may imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+All refrigerant leaks should be found and repaired.
+To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 The fan on your air conditioner outside is responsible for conveying the heat from your Fort Lauderdale home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.